Emancipation in California

 Emancipating yourself from your parents is a delicate and complicated procedure.
 Your parents will have the opportunity, in most cases, to challenge the emancipation petition in court.
 To ensure you are ready for their challenges and moving towards a safe, stable future as an independent adult under the age of 18, team up with the caring, experienced, and knowledgeable San Diego emancipation attorneys of Law & Mediation Firm of Klueck & Hoppes, APC.

 We want to guide you to a comfortable tomorrow.
-Contact us today to schedule a consultation.
+Contact us today to schedule a free consultation.

 What Emancipation Can & Cannot Do

 A successful emancipation opens new opportunities and bestows new rights upon the minor adult, who may also be referenced as an emancipated child in certain legal texts.
 It is not the exact equivalent as actually becoming an adult aged 18 or older, though.
 You need to understand what emancipation allows and does not allow in order to stay clear of legal complications.